sfu-rsl/symrustc/README.rst

 =========================

-Since our SymRustC hybrid tool runs LibAFL in the end, we might get the same hybrid-search experience than LibAFL in the end.
+Since our SymRustC hybrid tool runs LibAFL in the end, we might get the same hybrid-search experience than LibAFL.
 In particular, we will obtain as output log the same information produced by LibAFL.
 As we configured LibAFL to execute 1 server and 2 clients, the user will find the relevant output information be respectively